zspadar/lagopus-spring-exam/README.md

     ]
  }
   ```

 - Regarding the response, continue reading

 ### Response of POST endpoint
 - In the case that all of the given answers are **CORRECT** you should get a list of projects in this endpoint
+- In case some of the answers are **not** correct you should get back an empty list
 - The list of projects will be the highly awaited titles of the actual projects you will work on in the project phase :)
 - The response format should be the following:
 ```json